Papilio polyxenes: Mimicry

 Female markings are similar to those of B. philenor, allowing females to engage in dorsal mimicry to reduce risk of predation by birds that preferentially prey on the black swallowtail.
 Females have evolved dorsal mimicry because they spend more time revealing their dorsal wing side during oviposition.
 The ventral wing surface of the black swallowtail also mimics that of B. philenor, so both males and females are protected when their ventral wing surface is displayed.

 Intrasexual selection

 Male black swallowtails can sometimes mimic the female wing-back pattern, and therefore succeed in reduced predation as well.
 However, males of the typical coloration are more successful in intrasexual competition for mating territories compared to the males who mimic the female wing pattern.
 Females have no preference based on wing markings, and are equally likely to mate with a typical versus an alternative coloration.
 Therefore, male-male intrasexual selection is of greater importance than female mate choice in maintaining the classic male wing-back coloration and pattern.

 Life cycle

 Females lay single eggs on host plants, usually on the new foliage and occasionally on flowers.
 The eggs stage lasts 4–9 days, the larval stage 10–30 days, and the pupal stage 18 days.
 The duration of these stages may vary depending on temperature and the species of the host plants.

+Feeny et al., 1985 finds that survival of eggs and larvae of P. polyxenes varies depending on the location (near Ithaca, New York) where the eggs were laid.
+Eggs laid on wild carrot or parsnip plants were more likely to survive to the fifth instar than were eggs laid on poison hemlock.
+Eggs laid on plants at elevations of 300 to 435 m above sea-level were more likely to survive than eggs laid at 120 meters above sea-level.
+There were also significant differences in survival rates between early and late broods in a year, and between years.
+In all cases, the primary cause of mortality was predation.